cauyxy/bilivideos/attn-visual/README.md

 This repository is used to generate the files needed for visualization in the frontend.

+If you want to use it directly, you can click [this link](https://attn-visual.yxinyu.com/).

 ## Description

 This project contains a series of scripts to generate the files needed in the frontend.